 While working out this morning I shook and shimmied to the great beat of some Puerto Rican Christmas carols, known as “aguinaldos”.
 The Christmas season in Puerto Rico begins after Thanksgiving and ends mid-January.
-It’s a fabulous tradition!
-When Cynthia and I were little, before Tommy and Pamela were born, Mama would pack us up the day after Christmas and off we would go to Puerto Rico to spend MORE of the holiday there!
+It’s a fabulous tradition.
+When Cynthia and I were little, before Tommy and Pamela were born, Mama would pack us up the day after Christmas and off we would go to Puerto Rico to spend more of the holiday there.
 Dollys, tea sets, bicycles, all new toys would be left behind and we didn’t mind one bit.
-No, ma’am!
+No, ma’am.
 We knew it was one great, big, joyous celebration right around the corner.
-With MaryJanes and gloves on we boarded our Pan American jet giddy with excitement and anticipation of the celebration to come.
-Not only were we going to partake of some killer food but on the sixth of January the Three Kings, Baltazar, Melchor, and Gaspar, would come on their camels in the middle of the night and leave us gifts at the foot of our beds!
+With MaryJane shoes buckled on our feet and white gloves on our hands we boarded our Pan American jet giddy with excitement and anticipation of the celebration to come.
+Not only were we going to partake of some killer food but on the sixth of January the Three Kings, Baltazar, Melchor, and Gaspar, would come on their camels in the middle of the night and leave us gifts at the foot of our beds.
 We, in turn, would leave succulent hibiscus blossoms and fresh grass in shoe boxes for the camels.
 Just as we had left cookies and milk for Santa at home.
 Life size dolls with glossy hair and starched dresses were greeted early morning with squeals of delight from Cynthia and me.
-Then we would inspect our shoe boxes to see if the camels had appreciated our offerings. ”Mama!
+Then we would inspect our shoe boxes to see if the camels had appreciated our offerings.
+“Mama!
 Mama!
 They liked the flowers best!
 Look!
 They’re gone!”

 There is a bit of controversy involved with the Coquito.
 Some people say that if you add eggs it’s not Coquito but Ponche.
 The second cookbook I have and treasure was given to me by my aunt affectionately named “Madrinita”, little godmother.
 This cookbook, “The Art of Caribbean Cookery”, was copyrighted in 1957 and 1963.
 The author, Carmen Aboy Valldejuli, calls for eggs in her recipe.
 It’s just not an issue for me.
 I don’t add raw eggs because so many people are squeamish about it.
 My recipe has evolved over the years to an easier process and also delivers a much more coconut-y punch.
 Salud, amor, dinero, y tiempo para gastarlo!